 These connections transfer axial tensile loads between side and main members with fasteners loaded axially in tension along their axis.
 Axial connections are typically designed for withdrawal and head pull-through in the wood members, as well as the tensile strength of the fasteners.
 The factored fastener resistances are permitted to be determined through the equations presented in CSA O86:24 Clause 12.12.8 or through approved testing.
-In this guide, the factored withdrawal resistance values are derived from Equation 1 as outlined in Evaluation Report CCMC 13677-R using K_D and K{SF} of 1.0 for fasteners installed perpendicular to the shear plane ($\beta = 90^{\circ}$).
-Note that for fasteners installed at $30^{\circ} < \beta < 60^{\circ}$, withdrawal resistance can be improved by implementing the factor for dowel bearing effect, J_w , per CSA O86:24 Clause 12.12.8.2.
+In this guide, the factored withdrawal resistance values are derived from Equation 1 as outlined in Evaluation Report CCMC 13677-R using K_n and K{s_F} of 1.0 for fasteners installed perpendicular to the shear plane ($\beta = 90^{\circ}$).
+Note that for fasteners installed at an angle to the shear plane of $30^{\circ} < \beta < 60^{\circ}$, withdrawal resistance can be improved by implementing the factor for dowel bearing effect, J,, per CSA 086:24 Clause 12.12.8.2.
 For head pull-through resistance, the specified values from the CCMC report presented in this guide can be input into the factored head pull-through equation presented in CSA O86:24 Clause 12.12.8.3.
-The factored resistance, P{rt} , of these connections is then taken as the minimum of:
+The factored resistance, P{rt}, of these connections is then taken as the minimum of: